JablonskaAleksandra/Homepage/README.md

 &nbsp;

 ## 👏 Special thanks
-Thanks to my Mentros from (https://youcode.pl/) – for providing me with this task and for code review.
+Thanks to my Mentors from (https://youcode.pl/) – for providing me with this task and for code review.